 Authors are welcome to submit papers for publication either to the electronic journal Advances in Cognitive Systems or to the annual conference of the same name.

-Submissions to the conference should be either short (at most eight pages) or long (at most 16 pages).
-Short papers accepted for presentation at the meeting will appear in a separate conference proceedings.
-Long papers accepted for presentation may either be included in the proceedings or be invited to appear in the journal, depending on the program chairs' decision.
+Submissions to the conference should be at most 16 pages.
+Papers accepted for presentation at the meeting will appear in a separate conference proceedings, with the option of expansion to 18 pages, and may additionally be invited to appear in extended form in the journal, depending on the program chairs' decision.